nielskee/draft-articles/TechnicalHiringPart2.md

 be returning to that phrase in a minute.

 **You want T-shaped people**.
-Even if they don't always exercise that breath, the knowledge they have of other discplines means they can empathise and communicate well with a wide range of people.
+Even if they don't always exercise that breadth, the knowledge they have of other disciplines means they can empathise and communicate well with a wide range of people.

 That said, I understand how specific your requirements might be, and how complex a technical domain some of you might be working in.
-It's possible that you are hiring specific tech skills that can't easily be picked up, or you're looking for a depth of experience to help mentor newer developers.
-I can't really generalise about these fixed, specific requirements.
+It's possible that you're hiring specific tech skills that can't easily be picked up, or you're looking for a depth of experience to help mentor newer developers.

-So, for most of the next two posts, I'm going to have to make some assumptions.
+For most of the next two posts, I'm going to have to make some assumptions.
 With the infinite variety of technical backgrounds that might be important to you, I don't want to be constantly issuing caveats.